radian628/raymarching-engine/README.md

  - Depth of Field and motion blur
  - Acting as a frame server; can send frame(s) as a .png sequence via HTTP PUT requests, which can then be saved to the disk, piped to FFMPEG, etc.

 In order to host this project yourself, you will need to run a web server (rather than opening the file directly) to avoid CORS errors, as browsers treat local files as cross-origin data.
+If you just want to try it out yourself, [here is the link.](https://radian628.github.io/raymarching-engine/src/viewer.html)

 ## Example Images
  Some images I created with this rendering engine.